starlab-io/magicwand-commsbackbone/test/system_test/README.txt

 mw_run_full_test.py expects to be run with sudo privileges

-The user specified in PVM_USER will need passwordless sudo to the following files:
+The user specified in PVM_USER will need passwordless sudo to the following files on the PVM:
 /bin/sh
 /bin/cat
 /sbin/insmod